Yinkaman/My-Project/README.md

-# My-Project
+# Testrepo

 # Editing my file

-# it's a markdown file in this repository
+# its a markdown file in this repository